-As illustrated in Figure 19.11 "Prejudice and Discrimination", racial prejudices on the part of employers produce discrimination against black workers, who receive lower wages and have fewer employment opportunities than white workers.
+As illustrated in Figure 19.7 "Prejudice and Discrimination", racial prejudices on the part of employers produce discrimination against black workers, who receive lower wages and have fewer employment opportunities than white workers.
 Discrimination can result from prejudices among other groups in the economy as well.

-workers receive a lower wage and fewer of them are employed than would be the case in the absence of discriminatory preferences.
+If employers, customers, or employees have discriminatory preferences, and those preferences are widespread, then the marketplace will result in discrimination.
+Here, black workers receive a lower wage and fewer of them are employed than would be the case in the absence of discriminatory preferences.